Insurance Read Time: 4 min

 Step #1: Contact Your Insurance Company ASAP

 The sooner you let your insurance company know the damage has occurred, the sooner they can send out an insurance adjuster and begin the reimbursement or payment process.
 Some insurance companies may even place time limits on claims—meaning, if you wait too long to file, they may not be required to pay out for the damage that has occurred.
+NOTE: Many companies may be overwhelmed in an emergency.
+Delays may be expected.

 Step #2: Review Your Home Inventory